Designing and Evaluating AI Margin Notes in Document Reader Software

 We propose and explore the design of ``AI margin notes'' that leverage the commenting feature of document reader software to provide LLM capabilities in a way that is more integrated into document text.
 Three experiments evaluated variations from different design parameters: integration, selection automation, and human and AI involvement, and overall, participants valued having integrated AI margin notes and creating them manually.
 AI margin note techniques that involved the human and AI to different degrees were valued for different reasons, suggesting that document reader software should provide multiple variations to support different user goals and preferences.

-Future work should incorporate AI margin notes into existing software, explore other types of AI margin notes, and investigate the effects on factors like reading comprehension over the long term and with different types of documents.
 Our work adds more evidence that chat-based interfaces are not the only way of interacting with LLMs, and that increased integration with document text is beneficial, especially when they are created manually and the trade-offs of human and AI involvement are considered.